coding-to-music/personal-code-search-nextjs-s3-firebase/README.md

 Works: Saves to mongodb and uploads to S3, displays the images in the list via AWS Cloudfront.

-S3 upload Works locally but not via Vercel

 # 🚀 Categorize all your favorite code snippets and search them with predefined tags on your own. 🚀

 https://github.com/coding-to-music/personal-code-search-nextjs-s3-firebase